About VBM Sprint

 The constant illusion of profitability.

-A company may appear very profitable, but profitability can be inflated by invisible costs.
+A company may appear highly profitable, but that margin can be inflated by invisible costs:

-The owner sees the result—but not the real cost of maintaining that result.
+• The owner sees the result – but not the real cost of sustaining it.

 Questions worth asking: